Posts Tagged ‘Shelley Jackson’

 Spring 2008 Symposium Notes

-I have put together Toni & I’s notes from our collaborative presentation entitled What Is A Text?
-A Political History Of Texts From Gutenberg To Electronic Literature And Beyond into a single PDF for viewing.
+I have put together Toni & I’s notes from our collaborative presentation entitled into a single PDF for viewing.
 I am very proud of our work during the spring semester.
 We worked together and pooled our interests, both unique and similiar, to examine the political history of how “texts” are defined.

 All of this will be going back into my MA thesis, which due to some financial constraints, has not seen much new research but a few new branches in my thinking have developed.
 More on that soon.
 I can happily announce as well that I started the first version of a rough draft a few days ago.
 Once I have something remotely resembling a semi-completed draft I will leave a continually updated link on the sidebar for those who would like to follow along.